Fishing ReportEagle Lake - 11/15/2017 6:55:53 AM

 Above: A 9.8 pound Eagle Lake bass

-Currently there are no reports on bass.
-Try topwater and soft plastics along pads in Float Row and around cypress trees early morning and late evening.
+No recent reports on bass fishing.
+Try soft plastics along pads in Float Row and around cypress trees early morning and late evening.
 During the day, fish soft plastics slow along deep ledges.
 Also try deep-diving crankbaits and spinnerbaits around the piers.
 Largemouth bass must be over 16" to keep.

 Some nice Bluegill and a couple of Black Crappie caught at Eagle.

-Crappie fishing is picking up some.
+Crappie fishing has picked up, and anglers are catching a few here and there.
 Fish deep for crappie this time of year.
 Troll deep ledges with roadrunners and fish deep piers with minnows.
 Remember, crappie must be over 11" to keep at Eagle Lake.
 Also try the cypress trees across from the boat ramp and around the piers with minnows in 8 - 12 feet of water.

 We have no recent reports on White Bass, but they can often be found schooling on shad off of points and along dropoffs.
 There is no limit on these fish, but there is a 6 fish limit on hybrid striped bass and they must be over 15" to keep.